chef/automate/ec2/README.md

 ## Accessing hab services from your local machine

-Let's say we want to use Postman locally to query the Elasticsearch hab service running on our remote ec2 instance.
+Let's say we want to use Postman locally to query the ElasticSearch hab service running on our remote ec2 instance.

 Start an SSH tunnel like this, where TCP port 9222 on your laptop is proxied to the remote ec2 instance as port 10141.
 The `ec2-11-22...amazonaws.com` hostname will be different for you.
 ```